 Step 4 Scan the unallocated disk.
 Recoverit will first launch a quick scan on your unallocated hard drive.
 You can also go to the "All-Around Recovery" mode to deeply search more files from the hard drive, but it will take more time.

 Step 5 Retrieve the lost data.
 After the scan has been completed, you will be able to preview your files.
 Select the wanted ones and click "Recover" to get the files back.

 When trying to use an external hard drive, after being plugged into the computer, you notice that the drive doesn’t show up in "This PC" (Windows 8 and 10) or "My Computer" (Previous Windows versions).
 You do a bit of extended search to see what is going on.
 In Device Manager under "Disk drive," it says that the "Device is working properly".
 After that, you check in Disk Management and see that the Drive is healthy.
 However, it also says "Unallocated".
 This can happen to a single partition.
 If there is more than one, it can happen to the entire Drive.

 Data can be only written, read, and stored in allocated space on a hard drive.
 Unallocated space, also referred to as free space, is an area where you can't access the stored data and write new data.
 So if you find the external hard drive unallocated, you should fix it and recover data from the external drive in the least possible time in case all important data present it to get gone forever.

 Many reasons can cause this unusual behavior and in many cases, not even an expert can figure out why it happened.
 Some of the known issues to cause a hard drive to become unallocated include:

 Hard drives help us store our most valuable memories.
-Whenever they fail for various reasons, every picture, work data, and even music collections that have been gathered throughout the years are in danger to be lost forever.
-Luckily, Recoverit Data Recovery is the exact professional tool to help you recover data from the hard drive so that we can enjoy them forever.
+Whenever they fail for various reasons, every picture, work data, and even music collection that have been gathered throughout the years is in danger to be lost forever.
+Luckily, Recoverit Data Recovery is the exact professional tool to help you recover data from the hard drive so that you can enjoy them forever.